-Distributable amounts relating to the net result:

-- Pure accumulation: distributable sums are accumulated in full, except those forming the subject of mandatory distribution by virtue of the law; - Pure distribution: sums are distributed in full, rounded to the nearest whole number; the Management Company may decide on the payment of exceptional part payments; - The Management Company decides, each year, on allocation of the results.
-The Management Company may decide on the payment of exceptional part payments.

-Distributable sums relating to capital gains made:

-- □ Pure accumulation: distributable sums relating to capital gains made are accumulated in full; - Pure distribution: distributable sums relating to capital gains made are distributed in full, rounded to the nearest whole number.
-The Management Company may decide on the payment of exceptional part payments; - The Management Company decides, each year, on allocation of the capital gains made.
-The Management Company may decide on the payment of exceptional part payments.
+Distributable amounts relating to the net result. ☑Pure accumulation: distributable sums are accumulated in full, except those forming the subject of mandatory distrib virtue of the law; ution by Pure distribution: sums are distributed in full, rounded to the nearest whole number; the Management Company may on the payment of exceptional part payments; / decide ☐The Management Company decides, each year, on allocation of the results.
+The Management Company may decide payment of exceptional part payments. e on the Distributable sums relating to capital gains made: ☐ Pure accumulation: distributable sums relating to capital gains made are accumulated in full; Pure distribution: distributable sums relating to capital gains made are distributed in full, rounded to the nearest whole in the Management Company may decide on the payment of exceptional part payments; number. ☐ The Management Company decides, each year, on allocation of the capital gains made.
+The Management Compadecide on the payment of exceptional part payments. any may